actions-marketplace-validations/MauroDruwel_apt-repo-action/readme.md

 sudo add-apt-repository "deb [arch=amd64] https://YOURGITHUBPAGESURL/repo/ bionic main"
 ```

-Replace `YOURGITHUBPAGESURL` with your GitHub Pages URL or repository URL, and adjust the distribution and component as necessary.
+Replace `YOURGITHUBPAGESURL` with your GitHub Pages URL, and adjust the distribution and component as necessary.

----

-Feel free to modify the instructions according to your specific setup or requirements!